openshift/sriov-network-operator/doc/hacking.md

 Check controller-runtime's go.mod file

 As a result, we can determine the versions of the k8s dependencies in the operator's go.mod.

+## Build an custom image

+To build the SR-IOV network operator container image:

+    ```bash
+    make image

+If you want to build another image (e.g. webhook or config-daemon), you'll need to do
+the following:

+    ```bash
+    export DOCKERFILE=Dockerfile.sriov-network-config-daemon
+    export APP_NAME=sriov-network-config-daemon
+    make image

+    export DOCKERFILE=Dockerfile.webhook
+    export APP_NAME=sriov-network-webhook
+    make image

+Then you'll need to push the image to a registry using e.g. `buildah push`.
+Before deploying the Operator, you want to export these variables to use that custom image:

+    ```bash
+    export SRIOV_NETWORK_CONFIG_DAEMON_IMAGE=<path to custom image>
+    (...)